kpjani/HackerRank-master/README.md

-## HackerRank-master
-This repository contains solutions in Java/Python for miscellaneous problems from [HackerRank](https://www.hackerrank.com).
+This repository contains solutions in Java/Python for miscellaneous problems from HackerRank.